Bose QuietComfort Headphones vs Razer BlackShark V2 Pro (2023)

 Who should buy each?

-Choose the Bose QuietComfort Headphones if: you value top-notch noise cancellation, comfort for long wear, or prefer physical buttons.
+Choose the Bose QuietComfort Headphones if: you want unmatched comfort during long flights, you need superior noise cancellation in busy environments, or you prefer physical buttons for control.
 (8.40 oz weight)

 Conclusion